ralphje/destructify/docs/api.rst

    .. attribute:: FieldContext.offset

-      Indicates the offset in the stream of this field.
+      Indicates the offset in the stream of this field, relative to the parent of this field.
+Is only set when :attr:`parsed` is true.

+   .. attribute:: FieldContext.absolute_offset

+      Returns the absolute offset in the stream of this field.
 Is only set when :attr:`parsed` is true.

    .. attribute:: FieldContext.length